 - Citrus fruits - mandarins, oranges, grapefruits, limes, lemons, and lemonade (a cross between an orange and lemon that makes a sweet lemonade).
 Lemons and limes are all year round with the rest starting late autumn and finishing in late winter.

 There is nothing quite like standing around a large fire on a cool night in the winter months toasting marshmallows.
-On around four or five occasions a year we will light a bonfire in the late afternoon (around 5pm) for a burn into the evening.
+On around four or five occasions a year we will light a large bonfire in the late afternoon (around 5pm) for a burn into the evening.
+See our facebook page for setails of the scheduled weekends.
 All our guests are welcome to sit around the fire and exchange stories.
 We will supply wood plank seats and marshmallows for the kids to roast.
 There is no way for kids to have more fun in Margaret River.
 The fires will not burn low enough to allow toasting of marshmallows until about 7pm.
-(Kids of all ages, parental supervision essential, not run in inclement weather)
+(Kids of all ages, parental supervision essential, not run in inclement weather).

 Right at the back of the property is a creek that is a favourite place for my boys to explore during winter.
-We take kids on a hay ride to the creek and see if we can show them the tadpoles and baby marron (about 25mm long) that are migrating down the creek.
-On the way we stop past a few attractions like our bees that have taken up residence in a barrel, and the dairy cows living in the back paddock.
+We take kids on a hay ride to the creek and see if we can help them catch a few tadpoles and see a few baby marron (about 25mm long) that are migrating down the creek.
+The tadpoles can be taken back to the chalet overnight before we return them in the morning.
+Mucking about in a creek during winter is something every kid should experience.
 (Kids of all ages, parental supervision essential, can usually be fitted in around a little rain.)

 A summer activity as the marron don't eat much during winter.
 We have been cultivating marron in a couple of our water holes for some years now and we like to keep an eye on how big some of them have grown.
 So, on a catch and release basis, we will be setting marron nets in the water holes to see what lies beneath.
 If we visit the water holes at the back of the property we will provide transport in the form of a hay ride in one of the trailers.
 A fun activity for the kids, but be sure to kit them out in clothes that can stand a bit of mud and water.
 (Kids 4 and up, being a water based activity parental supervision is essential, you must tell us if there are any weak swimmers in your group, we will provide floatation aids)